keelancook/md/StackEdit/Keelan's Articles/Five Local Church Benefits from Creating a Global Missions Partnership.md.md

 Clearly church partnerships with missionary teams are a key component in developing a healthy mission vision in a local church.
 The benefits above are only a sample of the rich reward that comes to a church when it links up with missionaries on the field to send and support.

-Of course, once a church is convinced of the need to develop these partnerships, the next is figuring our how to find the right partners.
+Of course, once a church is convinced of the need to develop these partnerships, the next step is figuring ou how to find the right partners.
 And in the next article, I will provide five simple questions to guiding a church in finding the right missionary partners.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTM2Mzc0NjIsMzkwNTE5Nzg2LDc5Nz
-IzMTExMiwtMTYwMjY1NDA2MF19
+eyJkaXNjdXNzaW9ucyI6eyJBVFdQb2toRE55OEJRaTFSIjp7In
+RleHQiOiJTZW5kaW5nIiwic3RhcnQiOjIxOCwiZW5kIjoyMjV9
+fSwiY29tbWVudHMiOnsiMlJvdEg0SThKdnRaNmo5WSI6eyJkaX
+NjdXNzaW9uSWQiOiJBVFdQb2toRE55OEJRaTFSIiwic3ViIjoi
+Z2g6NzEyOTM5ODciLCJ0ZXh0IjoiY29tbWVudCIsImNyZWF0ZW
+QiOjE2MDAxOTQyOTU0NzV9fSwiaGlzdG9yeSI6Wy02MTYxNjY0
+NDUsLTEwMTM2Mzc0NjIsMzkwNTE5Nzg2LDc5NzIzMTExMiwtMT
+YwMjY1NDA2MF19
 -->